JaniceC001/Daifuku_Translator/README_en.md

 - *(Optional)* Customize the Prompt, if you want the AI to translate the content into another language, please modify the Prompt yourself
 - Save settings

+## Usage Method

+Android: After selecting text, a floating button with the word `Translate` will appear; press it to translate.

+PC: After selecting text, you can right-click to open the menu, choose `Use Daifuku Translator`, or use the floating button to translate.

 ## Q&A

 #### Q: Where is the Api Key stored?

-A: It is stored in browser.storage.local
+A: It is stored in `browser.storage.local`, it means that the keys are stored only on your local computer and are not uploaded to any server.

 <br>

 #### Q: Is it secure?

 A: There is no absolute security.
-This extension has used DOMPurify to filter malicious attacks.
+This extension has used [DOMPurify](https://github.com/cure53/DOMPurify) to filter malicious attacks.
 The remaining possibilities are to be borne by the user.
 Please do not browse unknown websites indiscriminately.

 <br>